Kwit Alternative

 Kwit is built for cigarettes and e-cigarettes

 Kwit can make sense if your main goal is to stop smoking or vaping.
 Its public app positioning is quit-smoking oriented, including cigarettes and e-cigarettes.
 That is a different habit loop from oral nicotine pouches.
+The CDC notes that nicotine pouches are tobacco products, that people who do not use tobacco products should not start, and that FDA has not approved nicotine pouches to help people quit smoking.

 If you are quitting Zyn, Velo, On!, Rogue, or similar pouches, you need the plan to account for milligram strength, pouch frequency, and routine-based cravings.
 Those details are central in QuitNicPouches, not a side note.